Birth of the Dragon: Plot

 Auntie Blossom, McKee, and a few other spectators bear witness to the private match.
 Lee's aggressive style of Wing Chun gains him the upper hand, drawing first blood.
-Man's traditional style of Shaolin is fluid, countering Lee, enraging him.
-They engage until reaching the top of an unfinished staircase, which Man uses to show Lee the limitation of his style.
-Man leaps down to the floor with grace, and Lee follows suit as a symbol of exceeding his own limits.
-They continue to fight until Man is knocked down and attempts the Mon Shan, which Lee prepares to parry.
+Wong's traditional style of Shaolin is fluid, countering Lee, enraging him.
+They engage until reaching the top of an unfinished staircase, which Wong uses to show Lee the limitation of his style.
+Wong leaps down to the floor with grace, and Lee follows suit as a symbol of exceeding his own limits.
+They continue to fight until Wong is knocked down and attempts the Mon Shan, which Lee prepares to parry.
 They stop and show their mutual respect with a bow, ending the fight.
 With no winner formally announced and $15 million ($ million today) in bets still in the balance, Auntie Blossom keeps the girls until one concedes.

 Lee contemplates his style, knowing he could have been killed during the fight.
-McKee demands Man declare himself the victor to Auntie Blossom; however, Man says he won the fight by virtue of showing Lee a new path after exceeding his limitation.
+McKee demands Wong declare himself the victor to Auntie Blossom; however, Wong says he won the fight by virtue of showing Lee a new path after exceeding his limitation.
 Wei notifies Lee that McKee has grown desperate to release Xiulan from captivity and has been beaten by gangsters.
-Lee teams up with Man to help their mutual student.
-Lee, Man, and McKee confront Auntie Blossom and her boss, Wing Lo.
-Man concedes, declaring Lee to be the winner.
+Lee teams up with Wong to help their mutual student.
+Lee, Wong, and McKee confront Auntie Blossom and her boss, Wing Lo.
+Wong concedes, declaring Lee to be the winner.
 However, Lee only accepts on the condition that Lo frees all captive girls in Chinatown.
 Lo's nephew attempts to shoot Lee with a shotgun, but Lee swiftly performs the Mon Shan, knocking him out.
 While visiting McKee at the hospital, Lee reveals his desire to develop a new, more fluid and expressive style.
-McKee and Xiulan bid farewell to Man before boarding his ship back to China.
-Man firmly believes that Lee is the right person to show kung fu to the world.
+McKee and Xiulan bid farewell to Wong before boarding his ship back to China.
+Wong firmly believes that Lee is the right person to show kung fu to the world.

 In a closing disclaimer, Lee had altered his fighting style.
 In July 1969, he introduced Jeet Kune Do, the forerunner of mixed martial arts.